marcellussiegburg/autobuildtool/README.md

 When it is completed a new virtual machine is created and running.
 You can interact with the machine using.

+Note: If you had problems on getting started you may set the parameter `haskell::wget_param` according to [Haskell Configuration](#haskell-config).

 ```bash
 vagrant ssh
 ```